microbit-carlos/microbit-bird-activity/docs/activity.md

 ### So...
 What am I looking at?

-The loaded hex file contains two files, to see them let's go to "Project" section on the left sidebar:
+The loaded hex file contains two Python files, to see them let's go to "Project" section on the left sidebar:

 ![Python Editor Projects](img/editor-project.png)